Mike-Resheph/PotGenerator/README.md

 ## only.sh
 This script will remove both very short and very long passwords from a wordlist and output only the most useful words.
 The script takes 3 arguments.
-The first one is the minimum word length, the second is the masimum word length and the third is the wordfile you wish to clean up.
+The first one is the minimum word length, the second is the maximum word length and the third one is the wordfile you wish to clean up.